 I had some pretty significant gaps, so I used this wood filler to fill them.

 I did quite a bit of research to find the best wood filler for hardwood floors, and this one had great reviews on Amazon, so I went for it.
 It’s unlike any other wood filler I’ve ever used.
 It’s very dense and hard (almost like a molding clay), and it stinks.
-It’s smells like formaldehyde, and as soon as I opened the container, I was taken back to my high school biology class when I had to dissect a cat. 🙁
+In fact, it smells like formaldehyde, and as soon as I opened the container, I was taken back to my high school biology class when I had to dissect a cat. 🙁

 Anyway, it got the job done, and of course, the smell went away.
 I used a very generous amount of the wood filler, and let it dry for a couple of days before sanding the area down.
 And sanding it down took some effort since the boards were old and not perfectly aligned.
 I actually had to start with 50-grit sandpaper on my belt sander to get everything sanded smooth.
 Then I finished up with 150-grit sandpaper on my rotary sander.